Analysis | No one knows what Trump knew and when he knew it

 The first breach of the Capitol itself happened at about 2:11 p.m.
 Cable news coverage on the three major networks — CNN, MSNBC and Fox News — was mostly focused on the events outside the building.
 The two important moments for our purposes, those being the evacuation of Pence and the presence of protesters in the building, were reported at different times by the networks.

 Pence was removed from the chamber at 2:13 p.m.
-MSNBC reported that the floor was being evacuated at 2:16 p.m.
+MSNBC reported that Pence was being evacuated at 2:14 p.m.

+Katy Tur: It seemed like they just ushered Mike Pence out really quickly.Chuck Todd: Yes, they did.
+That’s exactly what just happened there.
+They ushered Mike Pence out.
+They moved him fast.

 CNN noted that members of Congress were in lockdown at 2:26 p.m.
 Fox News didn’t report that Pence’s whereabouts were unknown until 2:36 p.m.

 That’s because Fox in particular was covering the protesters outside.
 At 2:20 p.m., reporter Griff Jenkins interviewed a Trump supporter who criticized Pence’s decision not to try to undercut the election results.
 In the past, Trump’s tweets have often followed what he was watching on Fox News; a tweet four minutes later on the same subject is in keeping with that pattern.